-Big and chewy molasses spice cookies recipe.
-Much like a ginger snap, but chewier.
+Big and chewy molasses spice cookies!
+Like gingersnap cookies, but thicker and chewier.

 - 2 1/4 cups all-purpose flour

 - 3/4 teaspoon ground cloves

 - 3/4 cup (1 1/2 sticks) unsalted butter, softened